tMAC4k/cubesatsim-lite/README.md

 ## 📡 About This Project

-CubeSatSim-GS-001 is an open-source project that mimics a CubeSat sending telemetry data to a ground station using LoRa communication.
+CubeSatSim-Lite is an open-source project that mimics a CubeSat sending telemetry data to a ground station using LoRa communication.
 It aims to demonstrate real-time satellite-style data exchange using affordable and accessible hardware.

 ### 💡 Features
 - Simulated CubeSat using a **Raspberry Pi with SX126x LoRa HAT**.